 La Dame de Montrose 2010

-Having recently returned from Bordeaux, the Winedr Blog was full of my reports on Bordeaux 2013 last week.
-Not only a brief synopsis of the 'defining moments' of the growing season, and an interpretation of how the low yields that resulted might affect (or rather, might not affect) pricing of this vintage next year.
-In tandem with that, I tasted plenty of 2011 Bordeaux, both in the region and at the UGC tasting in London, along with one or two wines from 2012, either poured instead of the 2011 (such as at Petrus) or alongside (such as at Château Lafleur) which made for a fascinating comparison.
+Having recently returned from Bordeaux, my head was full of thoughts on Bordeaux 2013 last week.
+I have also tasted plenty of 2011 Bordeaux recently, both in the region and at the UGC tasting in London, along with one or two wines from 2012, either poured instead of the 2011 (such as at Petrus) or alongside (such as at Château Lafleur) which made for a fascinating comparison.
 Add in the fact that later this week I will be getting to grips with the 2009 Bordeaux vintage again, to be presented at the Institute of Masters of Wine in London now that it is four years of age, and it has been (or is about to be) something of a Bordeaux vintage-fest.

 Except that I haven’t mentioned 2010 yet, and every time I encounter one of these wines I am more and more enamoured with the vintage.
 I think it is a vintage every fan of Bordeaux should have in their cellar.
 That’s a little different to 2009 Bordeaux, which is vintage simply everybody should have in their cellar, including those who are unaware taht there is wine made outside the confines of Vosne-Romanée, Barolo or Coonawarra.
 The 2009 vintage is the current generation’s 1961 I think, set to be vaguely mythical, and even if that doesn’t interest you at the value end it is also very, very useful.
 The 2010 vintage, meanwhile, is set to give stacks and stacks of pleasure to those of us who love more classically structured Bordeaux, full of tannin and fresh acidity as well as fruit and texture.